-11.12 Question: What should a sponsor do in case an urgent substantial modification is required after the submission of the application for transitioning a clinical trial to the Clinical trials Regulation?
+11.13 Question: What should a sponsor do in case an urgent substantial modification is required after the submission of the application for transitioning a clinical trial to the Clinical trials Regulation?

-449. Answer: A sponsor should take necessary measures and inform the Reporting Member State (RMS) and other Member States concerned.
-A RMS may decide to speed up the transitioning procedure to allow a sponsor to introduce a request for a substantial modification under the Regulation.
+487. Answer: A sponsor should take necessary measures and inform the Reporting Member State (RMS) and other Member States concerned.
+A RMS may decide to speed up the transitioning procedure to allow a sponsor to introduce an application for a substantial modification under the Regulation.
 The RMS may also advise the sponsor to withdraw the request for transitioning the trial and submit the request for substantial amendment under the clinical trials Directive.
 The sponsor can then resubmit the request for transitioning the trial once the decision on the substantial amendment is issued.

-11.13 Question: What are the applicable transparency requirements?
+11.14 Question: What are the applicable transparency requirements?

-450. Answer: Documents submitted by the sponsor in the application dossier for the transition of a clinical trial to the Clinical Trials Regulation will fall under the

-- transparency requirements, as any other application dossier, and will be made publicly available. - 451.
-The documents issued under the clinical trials Directive, which were not destined to be made public initially, will not fall retroactively under the transparency requirements (e.g. inspection reports, notifications). - 452.
-Any new document produced as of the moment of the transition of a trial will fully fall under the transparency rules of the Clinical Trials Regulation (the transparency rules applicable to the Portal will apply to them, including deferrals for making certain documents publicly available). - 453.
+- 488. Answer: Documents submitted by the sponsor in the application dossier for the transition of a clinical trial to the Clinical Trials Regulation will fall under the transparency requirements, as any other application dossier, and will be made publicly available. - 489.
+The documents issued under the clinical trials Directive, which were not destined to be made public initially, will not fall retroactively under the transparency requirements71 (e.g. inspection reports, notifications) and do not need to be introduced into CTIS. - 490.
+Any new document produced as of the moment of the transition of a trial will fully fall under the transparency rules of the Clinical Trials Regulation (the transparency rules applicable to the Portal will apply to them, including deferrals for making certain documents publicly available). - 491.
 Clinical trials that were initially started under the Directive and switched to the Regulation have to comply with all the obligations of the Regulation e.g. the publication of summary of results, notifications and, if applicable, the Clinical Study Report (CSR).

-11.14 Question: What are the requirements to refer to clinical trial data, collected in clinical trials authorised under the Clinical Trial Directive?
+11.15 Question: What are the requirements to refer to clinical trial data, collected in clinical trials authorised under the Clinical Trial Directive?

-- 454. Answer: In accordance with article 25(6), data from a clinical can only be submitted in an application dossier if that clinical trial has been registered prior to its start in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP.
-For data from clinical trials that started before applicability of the CTR, it is acceptable as well that the results of the clinical trial have been published in an independent peer- reviewed scientific publication. - 455.
+- 492. Answer: In accordance with article 25(6), data from a clinical can only be submitted in an application dossier if that clinical trial has been registered prior to its start in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP.
+For data from clinical trials that started before applicability of the CTR, it is acceptable as well that the results of the clinical trial have been published in an independent peer- reviewed scientific publication. - 493.
 These new provisions in the CTR impact data of trials in CTAs that have been submitted under the rules from the Directive, but were not made public (e.g. phase I non-paediatric trials).
-Depending on the time of authorisation of the trial, article 25(6) first or second paragraph will apply. - 456.
+Depending on the time of authorisation of the trial, article 25(6) first or second paragraph will apply. - 494.
 For trials submitted under the CTR that refer to clinical data generated under the Clinical Trial Directive, the registration obligation would be met for trials that have been registered in EudraCT even when these data/information are not made public on the CTR (e.g. phase I non-paediatric trials).
-This would cover the use of data from phase I trials that ended before the end of the transitional period (article 98(1)) conducted solely in adults and UK was the only MS in the trial (before Brexit).
-A waiver of Art 25(6) for non-phase I trials authorised under the CTD and being transitioned to CTR is not supported.
+This would cover the use of data from phase I trials that ended before the end of the transitional period (article 98(1)) conducted solely in adults and UK was the only MS in the trial (before